 3b.
 The user consent is communicated to the SgNB-CU-UP at the bearer context setup by including the Management based MDT PLMN List IE in the BEARER CONTEXT SETUP REQUEST.

-8.13.2.7 Management based trace activation in MR-DC
+8.13.2.7 Management based trace activation in MR-DC with 5GC

+In the MR-DC with 5GC case, the EM provides the MDT configuration to MN and SN independently.